polyipseity/information/special/buyer utility map.md

 <!--pytextgen generate section="aa92"--><!-- The following content is generated at 2024-04-22T01:24:34.799107+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←convenience: ease of spatial and temporal accessibility
+- _(begin)_→::@::←convenience: ease of spatial and temporal accessibility
-- convenience: ease of spatial and temporal accessibility→:::←environmental friendliness
+- convenience: ease of spatial and temporal accessibility→::@::←environmental friendliness
-- environmental friendliness→:::←fun and image: conveyed feel, look, or attitude
+- environmental friendliness→::@::←fun and image: conveyed feel, look, or attitude
-- fun and image: conveyed feel, look, or attitude→:::←productivity: less effort, time, or money
+- fun and image: conveyed feel, look, or attitude→::@::←productivity: less effort, time, or money
-- productivity: less effort, time, or money→:::←risk reduction: financial, physical, reputational
+- productivity: less effort, time, or money→::@::←risk reduction: financial, physical, reputational
-- risk reduction: financial, physical, reputational→:::←simplicity: remove complexity or hassle
+- risk reduction: financial, physical, reputational→::@::←simplicity: remove complexity or hassle
-- simplicity: remove complexity or hassle→:::←_(end)_
+- simplicity: remove complexity or hassle→::@::←_(end)_

 <!--/pytextgen-->

 ## usage

-Mark down {{customer pains with crosses}} on the map.
-Optionally, mark down {{current industry focuses with red points}}.
-Then, identify {{new unaddressed customer pains}}.
+Mark down {@{customer pains with crosses}@} on the map.
+Optionally, mark down {@{current industry focuses with red points}@}.
+Then, identify {@{new unaddressed customer pains}@}.